-Jarvis is currently investigating the insect order diversity of urban green spaces in Melbourne.
-Using 13 golf courses as a model of green space diversity, insects collected by sweep net sampling are being sorting to order for abundance and richness analysis to relate against vegetation complexity and characteristics data.
+As a Master of Urban Horticulture student, I investigated the insect order diversity of urban green spaces in Melbourne.
+Using 13 golf courses as a model of green space diversity, insects collected by sweep net sampling were sorted to order for abundance and richness analysis to relate against vegetation complexity and characteristics data.

 I have a keen interest in the natural world in general.
 I find insects very fascinating.
 I have been photographing insects as a hobby, I do hope that eventually I can merge the two together (my research and my hobby) to be able to create an awareness that these creatures are just important as the large animals.

 2012 – 2014 Master of Urban Horticulture, University of Melbourne, Australia.

 2008 – 2011 Bachelors of Technology (Horticulture), Tamil Nadu Agricultural University, Coimbatore, India.